โ† Articlesยท๐Ÿ“ฟ Tradition & Practice8 min read

 This is very important because the same tithi name can appear in both halves.
 For example, Navami in Shukla Paksha is different from Navami in Krishna Paksha.

-Your sankalpa builder resolves `paksham` directly from panchang data and includes it in the spoken string.
+PujaZen resolves the current paksham from astronomical data and includes it in the spoken sankalpa.

 Maasam